w3c/Guide/meetings/mixed-mode.md

    What suggestions can we offer for self-organized social rooms  (e.g. repurposing breakout tools (gather.town, wonder.me, ...)?

-> [JB] Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available]
+> [JB -- Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available]

 ## Managing the queue

 Chairs, please make sure to manage the queue,

-> [JB] including in-room as well as remote queuing, and don't use your Chair hat to insert your own opinions (queue like everyone else to do so)
+> [JB -- including in-room as well as remote queuing, and don't use your Chair hat to insert your own opinions (queue like everyone else to do so)

-> [JB note technical bug in some platforms such as Zoom where host cannot queue themselves to express an opinion with their chair hat off -- we should get zoom to fix this]
+> [JB -- note technical bug in some platforms such as Zoom where host cannot queue themselves to express an opinion with their chair hat off -- we should get zoom to fix this]

-> [RRS also note that some platforms don't indicate the order in which participants raised their hands]
+> [RRS: also note that some platforms don't indicate the order in which participants raised their hands]

 > [RRS: a big opportunity exists here to integrate queue-management across platforms]